A parallel pull labelling algorithm for the resource constrained shortest path problem: Vectorised Resource Comparison

 \subsection{Vector Instruction Set}

 Using vector instructions, label properties can be compared in parallel.
-With the SIMD instruction set, AVX registers can be used to store $16 \times \text{16-bit}$ values.
-The label values to be considered for dominance are copied into the register and compared in parallel with the values of 16 other labels. \autoref{fig:vectorised-dominance} shows a vectorised dominance check.
+The resource values are $32$-bit integers, so a $256$-bit AVX2 register, used throughout our experiments, holds $W=8$ of them (wider registers such as AVX-512 would hold proportionally more).
+The candidate label's value for a resource is broadcast across a register and compared in parallel with the same resource of $W$ other labels. \autoref{fig:vectorised-dominance} shows a vectorised dominance check.

-The vector comparison is done sequentially for all label properties.
-That is, comparing a property, e.g., cost, resource, of the label $L^\star$ considered for removal with the property values of existing labels $\mathcal{L}$ in chunks of 32 labels per comparison. $L^\star$ is dominated if $\exists L \in \mathcal{L}: L \preceq_{dom} L^\star$.
+\autoref{alg:dominance} makes the test precise.
+The stored labels of a vertex are laid out as a structure of arrays, one contiguous array per resource, in the lexicographic order $(\rho, cost, \dots)$ of \autoref{lemmaDominanceOrder}.
+The candidate $L^\star$ is tested against the stored labels in blocks of $W$ lanes.
+For a block, the per-lane mask starts all-true and is intersected ($\land$) across resources by one vector comparison per resource, so a lane survives iff that stored label is $\le L^\star$ on every resource.
+The cost is held as a scalar ($64$-bit, not packed into the vectors); when a block reports a surviving lane, a short scalar pass confirms domination by checking that some surviving lane also has $cost \le cost(L^\star)$.
+The two SIMD reductions are thus a logical \emph{and} across the resource dimensions and a logical \emph{or} across the lanes of a block, with the scalar cost giving the final comparison.
+The lexicographic ordering additionally lets the scan terminate once no remaining label can beat $L^\star$.